 Teva Canada expects that all employees communicate in the official language of the business during normal work hours.
-At Teva Canada, English is considered the language of the business, with the exception of Teva Canada's business in the province of Quebec, where French is the official language of the business.
+At Teva Canada's business in the province of Quebec, French is the official language of the business.

-This requirement is intended to ensure respectful conduct toward fellow employees, as well as our commitment to regulatory compliance and health and safety in the workplace.
-Teva Canada appreciates the nature of its multi-lingual employee population and permits employees to speak other languages during lunch, breaks, before or after work, although the use of other languages should always be done in a respectful manner.
+This requirement is intended to ensure respectful conduct toward fellow employees, as well as our commitment to regulatory compliance, notably with the Charter of the French Language, and health and safety in the workplace.
+Teva Canada appreciates the nature of its multi-lingual employee population and permits employees to speak other languages during lunch, breaks, before or after work, although the use of other languages should be always be done in a respectful manner.